madysonic/madysonic/README.md

 - 🌍 I'm based in: Manchester, UK.
 - 🔭 I’m currently working on: improving workflows and pipelines for the analyisis of genomic data.
-- 🌱 I’m currently learning: web development and database management.
+- 🌱 I’m currently learning: web development and API integration.

 ### Technologies & Tools